esyede/bca-php/README.md

 # bca-php

-Unofficial integration library for BCA Banking API.
+Unofficial integration library for bca.co.id

 See `examples/` folder for usage exaple.